dkoudlo/py-manage-server/README.md

         ```
       * save this file as: ./configuration/roles/update-index-with-company-name.yml
     * Playbooks are ready!
-  * Next Step: Lets define a role `company-apache-server`.
+  * Next Step: Let's define a role `company-apache-server`.
 To do that we edit the `./configuration/roles/main.yml` file and paste the following:
     ```yml
     company-apache-server:
        - install-apache
        - add-company-name-to-index
     ```
     * In this role we say that we need to run the two defined playbooks from top to bottom.
-  * Few: we are done with configuration lets commit it to our git repository and continue with provisioning the servers
+  * Few: we are done with configuration let's commit it to our git repository and continue with provisioning the servers
 1. Login to the first server with ssh. `ssh root@server-ip`
 1. Configure `git` https://help.github.com/articles/set-up-git/
 1. Get the code repository something like `git clone github.com/your_usr_name/py-manage-server`